Here Are the Top 6 Ways Consumers Will Shop Online for Holidays

 According to HubSpot, Echo and Google Home devices are predicted to account for $40 billion in voice shipping sales by 2022.
 That’s a massive increase from the estimated $2 billion these devices currently report.
 While only about 50% of internet users across the UK and US have made voice shopping orders so far, an estimated 20% of shoppers don’t own a smart speaker in the first place.

-This just goes to show that voice shopping will increase in coming years, and that marketers are wise to start preparing now.
+This just goes to show that voice shopping will increase in coming years, and that marketers and SEO experts are wise to start preparing now.
 On the flipside, make sure you don’t overlook the advent of virtual shopping, either.
 While this is a relatively newer trend, it’s evolving a rapid pace and is, indeed, the future of online commerce.

 Mindset of the Online Shopper